TrainWeb.org Facebook Page

 Map: Ba 35 A 9 Topographic Maps

-On the left various stone quarries had carved into the valley hillside, one of which was owned by stonecutter Hugh Sisson, for which a nearby street is named.
-This zoom of the top left shows what the B&O called Oak Street Junction, the dark area near the center where steep track had interconnected the Belt Line and the Maryland & Pennsylvania Railroad.
+Various stone quarries on the left had carved into the valley hillside, one of which was owned by stonecutter Hugh Sisson for which a nearby street is named.
+This zoom of the top left shows what B&O called Oak Street Junction, the dark area near the center where steep track had interconnected the Belt Line and Maryland & Pennsylvania Railroad.
 That's an ex-Ma & Pa maintenance shed at left along Falls Road.

 Glen Edwards Avenue